Ceefax: In-vision history

-In-vision Ceefax was first shown in March 1980, originally in 30-minute slots and by 1983 it was a common filler during daytime downtime.
+In-vision Ceefax was first shown in March 1980, originally in 30-minute slots.
 Transmissions were originally billed on-air as Ceefax in Vision but daytime transmissions were not listed in the Radio Times until 7 January 1984, under the title of Pages from Ceefax.

-On 28 February 1983, BBC1 started to air a selection of Ceefax pages every weekday morning at 6.00am called Ceefax AM which would lead into the start of Breakfast Time at 6.30am.
+On 28 February 1983, BBC1 started to air a selection of Ceefax pages every weekday morning at 6.00am called Ceefax AM which would lead into the start of Breakfast Time.
 It is first mentioned in the Radio Times on 21 March.

-From May 1983, BBC1 would transmit Ceefax pages during their weekday daytime hours, as BBC1 did not have a codified daytime schedule at that time.
-This situation continued until Friday 24 October 1986, three days before BBC1 launched a full daytime schedule, resulting in the only Ceefax transmission on BBC1 being the weekday 6.00am Ceefax AM broadcast.
+From May 1983, BBC1 began to transmit Ceefax pages during their daytime downtime periods.
+This continued until Friday 24 October 1986, three days before BBC1 launched a full daytime schedule, with all subsequent Ceefax transmission on BBC1 being only the weekday 6.00am Ceefax AM broadcast.

-On BBC2 from 19 September 1983, a selection of Ceefax pages would air for a large part of their broadcast day, especially when schools programmes were not on the air, and on many occasions until September 1986, Pages from Ceefax would air continuously from 9.00am until the start of regular programming at around 5.30pm.

-From the late 1980s onwards, Pages from Ceefax was increasingly marginalised by the BBC's move towards a near-continuous service and by the start of the 1990s they were shown for short periods, usually for around 15 minutes, before the first programme of the day.
-However, when the BBC launched The Learning Zone in 1995, it was shown during overnight downtime on BBC Two although latterly BBC News filled many of the late-night/early morning gaps in the schedules.
+From the late 1980s onwards, Pages from Ceefax was increasingly marginalised by the BBC's move towards a near-continuous service, although BBC2 only gradually expanded its broadcasting hours when schools programming was not being shown and by the early 1990s, Ceefax broadcasts were shown once a day, usually airing for the 15 minutes (sometimes for slightly longer) prior to the first programme of the day.
+When the BBC launched The Learning Zone in 1995, Ceefax was shown during overnight downtime on BBC Two for the first time, although latterly BBC News filled many of the late-night/early morning gaps in the schedules.

-The last Pages from Ceefax broadcast on BBC1 was on 9 November 1997 but they continued to be broadcast on BBC2 until the Ceefax service was closed down.
-The final transmission was in the early hours of Monday 22 October 2012 and featured special continuity announcements and a specially created end caption featuring various Ceefax graphics from over the years.
+The last nationwide Pages from Ceefax broadcast on BBC1 was on 9 November 1997.
+However, occasional Ceefax broadcasts continued to be shown on BBC One Scotland, BBC One Wales and BBC One Northern Ireland as a filler between the end of an opt-out and rejoining the national network.
+On BBC Two, Pages from Ceefax continued to be broadcast until less than two days before the Ceefax service was closed down, the final transmission being in the early hours of Monday 22 October 2012 which featured special continuity announcements and a specially created end caption featuring various Ceefax graphics from over the years.
 The music chosen for the final minutes was "BART" by Ruby, which had been frequently used for Pages from Ceefax and for other continuity.
 Since then, overnight downtime has been filled with a rolling loop of previews of forthcoming BBC Two programmes.

 Similar services on other channels

 Channel 4 showed pages from Oracle from 1983 until 1989 and 4-Tel On View from 1983 until 1997, and in the late 1980s and early 1990s, some ITV companies broadcast Jobfinder, which consisted of Teletext pages showing job vacancies and related information.
 ITV Nightscreen also used Teletext pages in its first few years on air.
-In its early days, Sky One showed in-vision pages from the Skytext service during its overnight downtime.
+In its early days, Sky One showed in-vision pages from the Sky Text service during its overnight downtime.